 Norfolk’s varied natural landscape makes it a good place for spotting native wildlife such as birds, butterflies, and otters.
 Long stretches of patchworked meadows and touring sites make Norfolk a desirable choice for a camping, glamping, campervan and caravan holidays.
 There are sites to suit all needs, from dog friendly and family friendly sites with play areas, to pitches with electric hookup facilities, luxury shower blocks and even wi-fi.

 Whilst Norfolk is often viewed as the perfect place to relax and retreat, there’s no reason to be bored when you get there.
 Brimming with Farmers’ markets, museums, family attractions, cafés, castles, shopping, and annual festivals, you won’t be stuck for ideas.
+Why not explore Norfolk with the help of our Norfolk Trails?
+Or find out about upcoming events in Norfolk with our What’s on in Norfolk guide.

 Foodies and beer enthusiasts can set their sights on Cromer & Sheringham Crab & Lobster Food Festival, Norwich City of Ale Festival, or Worstead Festival, which showcases the best food Norfolk has to offer.